hummy123/Functional-Piece-Table/README.md

 # Purely Functional Piece Table in F#

+## Deprecation notice

+This repository has been deprecated (in favour of a Rope implementation)[https://github.com/hummy123/FSharp-Rope] that is both simpler and more performant.

 ## Introduction

 This is a purely functional Piece Table written in F#.
 A Piece Table is a data structure that has often been used in text editors such as Visual Studio/Code and AbiWord.

 For more information about the Piece Table data structure, [this repository](https://github.com/veler/Csharp-Piece-Table-Implementation) provides some helpful introductory links.